Elendow/SpritedowAnimator/README.md

 # Spritedow Animator
-A plugin to do simple sprite animations avoiding the big and tedious Unitys's Mecanim system.
+A plugin to do simple sprite animations avoiding the big and tedious Unity's Mecanim system.
 Oriented to programmers, if you prefer visual scripting you maybe prefer using Mecanim instead of this.

 # Installation Guide